 The Chicago prosecutor tapped by the Justice Department to hunt down the leaker is known as a Giuliani wannabe, and he has made himself utterly friendless.
 Conservatives accuse him of confusing Washington gossip with a mob hit; Plame, they contend, was widely known to be a spook.
 Many reporters accuse him of pathologically disrespecting them.
 (He’s trying to obtain Miller’s phone logs in an unrelated case about Islamic charities.)

-at least for one second, cut him slack
+Why you should, at least for one second, cut him slack

 Tough tactics may be the only way to bust a leaker.
 He must prove that an official knowingly revealed the identity of an active undercover agent.
 Evidence gleaned from his zealous pursuit of Cooper and Miller may help build a rock-solid case against the leaker.

 Will Fitzgerald frog-march the man known as “Bush’s Brain” out of the White House in handcuffs?
 Swatting away the story, the White House once insisted that Rove “was not involved.”
 But after Time handed over Cooper’s notes last week, that claim was exposed as a fib.
 Now Rove’s lawyer has resorted to sophistry, insisting Bush’s strategist did not disclose classified information “knowingly.”